Besakih Temple Bali

 How To Get To Besakih Temple

 From Denpasar, head to Sanur and then to Klungkung by taking the Kusumba bypass.
 At Klungkung, take the right turn at the Menanga intersection and drive toward Besakih.
 The journey will take 3 hours from Denpasar.
-Renting a car or scooter is a convenient option back then when there isn’t a lot of options for public transport.
+Renting a car or scooter was a convenient option back then when there weren’t a lot of options for public transport.

-Back then there is only Bemo and it is complicated to get to the destination.
+Back then there was only Bemo and it was complicated to get to the destination.
 The journey starts from Ubung to Klunkung terminal.
 From Klungkung terminal, passengers will have to catch another Bemo that heads to the Besakih temple.
 Take note the Bemo to Besakih is not available after 3 pm.

 See: Prepaid SIM Card, Internet Package Price & Provider.